New York mountain town awaits hurricane relief, 20 months later

-JAY, New York Rebecca Hoskins poked through the debris in her flood-wrecked house: a TV here, a light fixture there.
+JAY, N.Y.
+May 5 Rebecca Hoskins poked through the debris in her flood-wrecked house: a TV here, a light fixture there.
 Someone had been in and taken down the curtains.
 She blinked back a tear.
-It was a crisp early spring day and her first visit in year-and-a half to what had been her home for 15 years.
+It was a crisp early spring day and her first visit in a year-and-a-half to what had been her home for 15 years.

 Hoskins, a supervising bus driver from Essex County in New York State's Adirondack mountains, is one of 43 homeowners in the area still waiting to be made whole after Hurricane Irene blew through in August 2011, turning the babbling mountain brooks into a furious wall of water that washed away their lives.